zbuc/czub.us/content/blog/rust_gamedev/000_preamble.md

 And then came Rust.
 It reminded me a lot of the C++ I spent a lot of time messing with as a kid, but safer and more ergonomic for developers.
 It looked _so cool_, but I had very little reason to learn it other than curiosity.

-Which, really, is as good enough a reason as any, so I decided that writing a game was the perfect opportunity to learn Rust at the same time.
+Which, really, is as good enough a reason as any, so I decided that writing a game was the perfect opportunity to learn Rust at the same time as I reconnected with the initial reason for my passion for programming.

 ## How This Blog Will Work